jrah/teadictionary/content/teas/sweet-orange-yerba-mate-blend.md

 ---
 templateKey: tea.template
-title: Sweet Orange Yerba Mate Blend Tea
+title: 'Sweet Orange Yerba Mate Blend '
 price: '6.00'
 description: >-
   This roasted tea from Argentina is a unique and interesting infusion, light